Qatar releases former Indian navy officers after dropping death sentences

 The arrest of the men last year made headlines in Indian and Arab media.

-The eight were senior employees of Dahra Global Technologies and Consulting Services, a company advising on a Qatari programme aimed at obtaining high-tech, Italian-made, submarines that could evade radar detection.
+The eight were senior employees of Dahra Global Technologies and Consulting Services.
+Unconfirmed Indian reports said that the company was advising on a Qatari programme aimed at obtaining high-tech, Italian-made, submarines that could evade radar detection.
 The private firm has since been shut down.

 While briefly disturbing ties, the case appears unlikely to have a significant effect on relations between New Delhi and Doha, which are firm allies.